bnguyensn/bnguyensn.com/README.md

  The site is continuously developed.
 It serves as my code playground as well as a platform for me to explore new ideas.

- I hope you find something useful or learn a thing or two here.
+ I do hope you find something useful or learn a thing or two here.
 I'm available on [Twitter](https://twitter.com/bnguyensn) if you have questions!

- All the best
+ Keep on hacking!

+ Yours truly,

+ Binh Nguyen